 Begin the painting by blocking in the dark shadows and adding more saturated colours into the shadows and transition tones.
 To make the composition more dynamic and asymmetric, straighten the drawing of the banana’s shadow.
 This gives it a stronger horizontal alignment with the bottom guideline.

 04. Add colour

 Next, add the half-tone shapes and more colour.
 Here the upper third is entirely a dark mid-tone that will help to frame the highlight focal point.
 Straighten the curve of the table surface so that it lines up with the upper guideline and creates a more asymmetric value composition.

 05. Make final touches

 To complete the painting, add light tones, highlights and finishing touches.
-The light on the table surface fills out the lower 2/3rds of the composition.
+The light on the table surface fills out the lower two-thirds of the composition.
 Thicker and brighter paint and technique variation are added at the highlight, which really draws the eye to the main focal point.